crudecomputer/hldr/README.md

 numerous records have similar sets of values or we want to reference multiple values from another record.

-We can compose records in several ways.
+We should be able to compose records in several ways.

 #### Copy values from one record into another

-All values can be copied from one record into another, and it's possible to override any that need to be changed.
+All values are copyable from one record into another, and it's possible to override any that need to be changed.
-(**Note:** This will only copy fields explicitly declared in the original reference - defaults or generated columns will not be copied.)
+(**Note:** This would only copy fields explicitly declared in the original reference - defaults or generated columns will not be copied.)

 ```
-public:
+public
-  pet:
+  pet
-    cupid:
+    cupid
       friendly true
       name 'Cupid'
       sex 'male'